Tutsan - Hypericum androsaemum

 Semi evergreen, hairless shrub to 70 cm.
 Stems with two raised lines.
 Leaves opposite, oval to oblong and unstalked.
 Flowers pale yellow, 18 to 22 mm in small terminal clusters.

-Often in damp or shaded habitats including deciduous woodland and hedgerows, often near to habitation.
+Often in damp or shaded habitats including deciduous woodland and hedgerows, often on disturbed ground or near to habitation.

 June to August.